Cisco-Kosha/cisco-panoptica/README.md

 The REST API uses Escher authentication.
 This method uses a unique token for each request.
 The token is a hash generated from fixed Access and Secret keys (obtained from Panoptica), the request URL, and the request time.

-Refer to the [authentication documentation](https://panoptica.readme.io/docs/rest-api#authentication) for instructions on generating unique Access and Secret keysfrom the Panoptica console.
+Refer to the [authentication documentation](https://panoptica.readme.io/docs/rest-api#authentication) for instructions on generating unique Access and Secret keys from the Panoptica console.